wrh2/pyProcessor/report/report.md

  Table: The "half-round" transformation to finish IDEA encryption

-These four steps are then combined to produce the 64-bit ciphertext.

 ### Simulation

-The architecture was simulated using python.
-The subkeys are pre-computed with the procedure described in the previous section.
-Memory image is initialized with the subkeys followed by the 1024 bits of plaintext.
+A cycle accurate simulation for the architecture was programmed in python and used to encrypt 1024 bits of data using the IDEA algorithm.
+A 128 bit key was used to pre-compute the subkeys, using the procedure described in the previos section.
+The subkeys along with the 1024 bits of data were placed in a memory image where each line is 32 bits wide.
+Each line in the memory image represents two addresses.
+For instance, the MSB of line 1 represents address 0 and the LSB represents address 1.
+The simulation was programmed to output another memory image that is formatted the same way.

 The key used was 0x7802c45144634a43fa10a15c405a4a42.
 The 1024 bits of plaintext were varied for testing purposes.
 However, for verification purposes, one block of plaintext was hardcoded to ensure the IDEA algorithm was working properly.
 This block of plaintext was 0x20822C1109510840.

-The code for generating the memory image is in gtv.py and the algorithm for generating the subkeys is in IDEA.py.
-See generate_memory_image in gtv.py and create_subkeys in IDEA.py

-The implementation of the IDEA algorithm for this architecture is in program.hex.
+The result of encrypting this block of plaintext with that key should be 0x627bbcdcbe7bd9ac.
+That result can be found on lines 29 and 30 of the output memory image which are addresses 56, 57, 58, and 59.

+There is a README included with the code and this report that explains more details about the simulation.

+#### Results

-The simulation showed that the program takes 40480 clock cycles to execute.
+The simulation showed that the processor takes 40390 clock cycles to encrypt the 1024 bits of data.
-With a clock period of 10ns, that is 404.8 microseconds.
+With a clock period of 10ns, that is 403.9 microseconds.

-There is a README included with this report that explains how to run the simulation.
+### Future work

+A clock accurate simulation for this architecture has been developed using the full power of python's HDL called [MyHDL](http://myhdl.org).
+There are still some bugs that are being worked out so it was not ready to be turned in with this project.
+But it has been made available for others to share in this academic experience.
+It can be located at https://github.com/wrh2/pyProcessor.
+When it is finished, MyHDL will be used to translate the code to Verilog and VHDL.
+It will then be tweaked so that it can be used on an FPGA.

 References
 ==========